Programs / Undergraduate

 - Film 160 (National Cinema), 4 units: Focus on the cinema of a particular nation or region.
 May be repeated for credit.

-Students may choose to take additional courses from the upper division Film Studies offerings, including extra courses in Film 108 (Genre), Film 151 (Auteur), or Film 160 (National Cinema), or other electives such as Film 140 (Special Topics), Film 180A and 180B (Screenwriting), Film C185 (Digital Video), Film 186 (Special Topics in Moving Image Production), Film C187 (Advanced Digital Video), all of which will count toward the upper-division unit requirement.
+Students may choose to take additional courses from the upper division Film Studies offerings, including extra courses in Film 108 (Genre), Film 151 (Auteur), or Film 160 (National Cinema), or other electives such as Film 140 (Special Topics), Film 180/181 (Screenwriting), Film 185/186 (Narrative Production), Film 187 (Special Topics in Media Production), all of which will count toward the upper-division unit requirement.
 In addition, a list of approved film elective courses and course descriptions drawn from course offerings by affiliated faculty across the campus is available each semester.
 The Undergraduate Major Advisor (UMA) will distribute and post the approved list to film majors each term.
 Students should consult with the UMA regarding course selections.

 For the Film major, students have two options for completing their language requirement: